arunds/project-manager-springboot-angular/README.md

 # Project Manager Application
-Task manager application with springboot and angular UI.
+Project manager application with springboot and angular UI.
 It uses MySQL as backend.

 # project-manager-springboot-angular
 Repository URL